Sweden braces for fresh Koran burning

 "Neo-Nazis find workarounds stopping short of swastikas, but not much short," Levin told EUobserver.

-"Even if Sweden banned burning of the Koran, they [protesters] would find another way to upset Muslims," he said.
+"Even if Sweden banned burning of the Koran, they [anti-Islam protesters] would find another way to upset Muslims," he said.